MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Teams/New-MgTeamChannelEmail.md

 To remove the email address of a channel, use the removeEmail method.
 This API is available in the following national cloud deployments.

+> [!NOTE]
+> To view the beta release of this cmdlet, view [New-MgBetaTeamChannelEmail](/powershell/module/Microsoft.Graph.Beta.Teams/New-MgBetaTeamChannelEmail?view=graph-powershell-beta)

 ## SYNTAX

 ### Provision (Default)